ChandlerXiandeYang/d-CCSSBU-Control-Chart_Stability_Analysis_CV/README.md

 2. Use `d_ccssbu_l()` or `d_ccssbu_s()` to inspect a chart constructed for a specified value of $d$.
 3. Use `d_ccssbu_l_d_selection_arl1()` or `d_ccssbu_s_d_selection_arl1()` to evaluate all candidate values of $d$ and select the optimized heterogeneity index.
 4. Use the corresponding `make_*` and `render_*` functions to generate the ARL$_1$ and recommendation tables.
-5. For Mic data evaluated under a Poisson model, prepare the data, assess goodness of fit and overdispersion, and then construct the Poisson $u$ chart.
+5. For Mic data evaluated under a Poisson model, prepare the data, assess goodness of fit and overdispersion, and then construct the Poisson $u$ chart by two methods.

 ## Residue Types